Origen-SDK/o2/python/web/source/guides/documenting/advanced_customizations.rst

 so breaking away from the Origen theme will only impact those options.

-Though a bit more involved, it is encouraged to inherit from Origen's theme where possible rather than break away from it entirely, the latter of which will maintain the highest degree of functionality.
+Though a bit more involved, it is encouraged to inherit from Origen's theme where possible rather than break away from it entirely, the former of which will maintain the highest degree of functionality.

 .. raw:: html

   <div class="alert alert-info" role="alert">
-    Setting the theme to <code>None</code> in your <code>conf.py</code> will revert your
-    <i>Sphinx app's</i> theme to Sphinx's default:
+    Setting the theme to <code>None</code> in your <code>conf.py</code> will revert your theme to Sphinx's default:
     <a href="{{ app.config.extlinks['sphinx_alabaster_theme'][0]|replace('%s', '') }}">the Alabaster theme</a>.
   </div>